MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/set-default-storage-space.md

 > [!NOTE]
 > For help finding out which subscription you have, see [What Microsoft 365 Apps for business subscription do I have?](/office365/admin/admin-overview/what-subscription-do-i-have)<br> If your organization has a qualifying Microsoft 365 subscription and five (5) or more users, you can change the storage space to more than 5 TB.
 To discuss your needs, contact Microsoft support.
 You must assign at least one license to a user before you can increase the default OneDrive storage space. <br>The new storage limit is applied the next time a user accesses their OneDrive.

-## Set the default OneDrive storage space in the OneDrive admin center
+## Set the default OneDrive storage space in the SharePoint admin center
 This storage space setting applies to all new and existing users who are licensed for a qualifying plan and for whom you haven't set specific storage limits.
 (To check if a user has a specific storage limit, see the next section.)
 To change the storage space for specific users, see [Change a specific user's OneDrive storage space](change-user-storage.md).

 > [!WARNING]